-In January 2013, the Company entered into a securities purchase agreement for the private placement of shares of the Company's common stock and warrants to purchase shares of the Company's common stock, at a purchase price of \$1.20 per unit (the "January Financing Transaction").
+In January 2013, the Company entered into a securities purchase agreement for the private placement of shares of the Company's common stock and warrants to purchase shares of the Company's common stock, at a purchase price of \$1.20 per unit (the "January 2013 Financing Transaction").
 Each unit consisted of one share of common stock and a warrant to purchase one-half share of common stock.

-In the January Financing Transaction, the Company sold to the investors 9,201,684 shares of common stock, together with warrants to purchase 4,600,842 shares of common stock, for aggregate gross proceeds of \$11,042,021, before commissions and offering expenses.
-Non-employee directors of the Company invested a total of \$402,000 in the January Financing Transaction.
+In the January 2013 Financing Transaction, the Company sold to the investors 9,201,684 shares of common stock, together with warrants to purchase 4,600,842 shares of common stock, for aggregate gross proceeds of \$11,042,021, before commissions and offering expenses.
+Non-employee directors of the Company invested a total of \$402,000 in the January 2013 Financing Transaction.
 Each warrant is exercisable for five years from the date of issuance and has an exercise price of \$1.75 per share, subject to adjustment from time to time for stock splits or combinations, stock dividends, stock distributions, recapitalizations and other similar transactions.
-In the event the Company issues shares of its common stock or common stock equivalents in a financing transaction after the January Financing Transaction at a price below the then prevailing warrant exercise price, the exercise price of the warrants will be adjusted downward to the price at which the Company issues the common stock or common stock equivalents.
+In the event the Company issues shares of its common stock or common stock equivalents in a subsequent financing transaction at a price below the then prevailing warrant exercise price, the exercise price of the warrants will be adjusted downward (commonly referred to as a "down round" provision) to the price at which the Company issues the common stock or common stock equivalents.

-Additionally, the warrants contain a net-cash settlement feature which gives the warrant holder the right to net-cash settlement in the event certain transactions occur.
-The Company applied guidance in ASC 815-40, "Contracts in Entity's Own Equity," to account for the net-cash settlement provision of the warrants.
-Under ASC 815-40, financial instruments which require net-cash settlement are recorded as an asset or a liability.
-As such, a portion of the net proceeds of the January Financing Transaction was recorded as a derivative liability.
-Pursuant to the net-cash settlement provision of the warrants, if such a transaction occurs the warrant holder will be entitled to a value calculated under the Black-Scholes valuation model using (i) an expected volatility equal to the greater of 100% and the 100-day volatility obtained from the HVT function on Bloomberg, (ii) an expected term equal to the remaining term of the warrant, and (iii) an interest rate equal to the U.S. Treasury risk-free rate for the term of the lesser of the remaining term of the warrant or twenty-four months.
-The fair value of this derivative liability will be calculated each reporting period and the liability adjusted through charges or credits to the statements of operations.
-The assumptions used in the Black-Scholes calculations were as follows:
+In addition, the warrants contain a net-cash settlement feature that gives the warrant holder the right to net-cash settlement in the event certain transactions occur.
+Pursuant to the net-cash settlement provision of the warrants, if such a transaction occurs, the warrant holder will be entitled to receive cash equal to the value calculated under the Black-Scholes valuation model using (i) an expected volatility equal to the greater of 100% and the 100-day volatility obtained from the HVT function on Bloomberg, (ii) an expected term equal to the remaining term of the warrant, and (iii) an interest rate equal to the United States Treasury risk-free rate for the term of the lesser of the remaining term of the warrant or twenty-four months.